-So It Seems A Short Story
+So It Seems

 There was a silver mansion in the Haunted Woods.
 It once belonged to a tall man in a trench coat, but he had died a few years ago.
 Nobody knew why, save for perhaps the mutant gelert who wandered through the woods and claimed that he was "picking up where his predecessor left off", whatever that meant.
 The people of the nearby village of Achterbos only knew that his three sons now lived in that household.
 They became regular members of the community, and everybody knew them, but they rarely spoke of their father.